wilsonism/geo702/syllabus.md

 Gilmore, Ruth Wilson.
 2007. *Golden Gulag: Prisons, surplus, crisis, and opposition in globalizing California*.
 Berkeley: University of California Press.

 Harvey, David.
-1989. *The Condition of Postmodernity: An enquiry into the origins of cultural change*.
-Cambridge, Mass., USA: Blackwell.
+1996. *Justice, nature, and the geography of difference.* Cambridge, Mass.: Blackwell Publishers.

 Jefferson, Brian Jordan.
 2020. *Digitize and Punish: Racial Criminalization in the Digital Age*.
 Minneapolis: University of Minnesota Press.

 Kosek, Jake. *Understories: The Political Life of Forests in Northern New Mexico*.
 Durham: Duke University Press, 2006.

+Loyd, Jenna M., and Alison Mountz.
+2018. *Boats, borders, and bases: race, the cold war, and the rise of migration detention in the United States.* Oakland, California: University of California Press.

 Massey, Doreen.
 2005. *For Space*.
 London: SAGE.